 Although the situation shown here is perhaps unlikely to occur in real games, it is of theoretical importance.
-If Black's group has three or more external liberties, White cannot achieve anything yet, as Black can set up an oshitsubushi as shown in the following two variations.
-However, White can use the corner as a source of ko threats if Black has exactly 3 external liberties.
+If Black's group has three or more external liberties, White can only cause semedori, as Black can set up an oshitsubushi as shown at the end of this section.

 Black-to-move plays the same as without outside liberties, and White-to-move plays on the same intersection.

 If Black ignores , then White kills outright with .
 Black chooses between and .